Track Deep Links Without SDK: Complete 2025 Guide

 Traditional SDK-based tracking comes with challenges like app updates, developer involvement, and ongoing maintenance.
 PIMMS eliminates these hurdles with a solution that works instantly across platforms and devices.

-With PIMMS, you can track links shared through social media, email, SMS, print materials, or even word-of-mouth - no app installation required.
+With PIMMS, you can track links shared through YouTube, email, SMS, print materials, or even word-of-mouth - no app installation required.
 The system adapts automatically, opening apps when they’re installed, redirecting to app stores if necessary, or providing web alternatives.

 Cost is another area where PIMMS shines.
 SDK-based tracking requires significant developer time, testing, and app store approvals, all of which add up.
 In contrast, PIMMS works immediately with just a link replacement.
 The Pro plan starts at a one-time payment of $45, avoiding ongoing development and maintenance expenses.